 Club tower usage for on water safety and observation

-SSCBC members volunteer their time to oversee the safety and on management of our class fleet, Dinghy Sailing, Junior Sailing and Specialised training sessions.
+SSCBC Members volunteer their time to oversee the safety and on management of our class fleet, Dinghy Sailing, Junior Sailing and Specialised training sessions.
 These highly skilled volunteers also assist and coordinate sea safety in the area through radio communication with boats, Race Management, other sailing clubs, Southern Peninsula Rescue Squad, Coast Guard, Water Police, Life Saving Victoria and other emergency services.

 Friends of Collins Settlement

-Jetty and Rescue Services not limited to the Coast Guard
+Jetty and Rescue Services

 As part of our facilities SSCBC built and maintains a public access jetty which is used by many members of the community.
 SSCBC and local rescue services have working relationships which enables Club resources to be utilised if the need arises to support any on water incidences along with the use of tower and radio observation.
 This working relationship is pivotal to the community in times of an emergency and actively displays the sense of community.

 The International Sailing Federation (ISAF) Sailing World Cup, part of the Sail Melbourne regatta, is the Oceanic leg of the International Grand Prix series for Olympic class boats.
 Sail Melbourne is hosted by Sandringham Yacht Club, with 800 competitors from 30 countries competing in 29 classes on six courses.
 Delivering this event is clearly beyond the resources of any single club.
 The organisers have for several years invoked the support of the other major clubs around the bay, generally teaming two or three clubs to manage a course.
 SSCBC is regularly asked to step up and run one of the major courses using our own resources.